A lot of Ann’s experiences are hosted in a quirky creative space called ‘The Hut’ which is available for hire for events.

 She has been delivering meditation classes, retreats and immersive experiences here as well as events including a pre-historic pottery workshop, a Ceili and community fund raising projects.
 For European Heritage Weekend, last year, the hut was open to the public.
 This was a showcase of the hut and included a historical evening on the origins of the hut including memorabilia.

-This year for European Heritage Weekend on 14th and 15th Sept, the hut will host an art exhibition, open to the public from 7pm each evening.
-‘Peaceful Connections’ is currently being created by local artist Euphemia Murphy where she is painting a collection of trees from Slieve Gullion forest using ink, watercolour and acrylic.
+Last year for European Heritage Weekend on 14th and 15th Sept, the hut hosted an art exhibition, open to the public from 7pm each evening.
+‘Peaceful Connections’ was created by local artist Euphemia Murphy where she painted a collection of trees from Slieve Gullion forest using ink, watercolour and acrylic.
 The hut has also been hired for environmental workshops, parties and as a meeting space.